AlexFr062/samples/STM32/readme.md

 Having NUCLEO-F429ZI evaluation board, it is poissible to use [stm_sample](stm_sample/) project directly:
 - Start STN\M32CubeIDE.
 File - Import - General - Existing project into workspace.
 Select `stm_sample` directory.
-- Open Device Configuration tool: `stm_sample.ioc`.
+- Open Device Configuration tool: double-click `stm_sample.ioc`.
 - Execute command Project - Generate code.
 Only minimal set of files is kept in the repository.
 Missing files are created during code generation.
 - Build and run the project.
 - Test it it using [TCP client](../Networking/TCP/TcpHexClient/).